COMPASS Programs make up the

 - Transitional Housing Program

-- Youth Workforce Training Program
+- COMPASS Training Program

-- Compass Point Drop in Center
+- COMPASS Point Drop-in Center

 For youth in foster care, the abrupt transition into adulthood can be detrimental.
 The second these young adults “age out” they are expected to navigate through society; successfully and independently.
 Statistically speaking, and from the data we’ve collected in our own experience, this requirement proves to be an impossible task for most former foster youth.

 This is through no fault of their own.
 These young people have not been equipped with the proper tools, knowledge, and resources to successfully transition into adulthood.
-Yes, these youth need to have their basic needs met through housing, food, and clothing, but they also need life skills training and linkages to resources to truly be ready for life on their own.
+Yes, these youth need to have their basic needs met through housing, food, and clothing; they also need life-skills training, career and employment support, and linkages to resources to truly be ready for life on their own.

 For Additional Information, please contact